MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 3. Open the downloaded Guides Analytics Template.pbit file with Power BI Desktop.
 Use your Guides username and password if you’re prompted to sign in to Power BI.

 4. When prompted, paste the Instance URI into the text box as shown below.
-This is the same Instance URI you copied from the **Analyze** tab in the PC authoring app in Step 1.
+This is the same Instance URI you copied from the **Analyze** tab in the PC authoring app in step 1.

      ![Guides Analytics template)](media/guides-analytics-template.PNG "Guides Analytics template")